tosyama/palan/doc/REFERENCE.md

 # What is Palan?
-Palan is a programming language (compiler) that is developing little by little, aiming at a language that can be an alternative to C language which is simpler and safer.
+Palan is a programming language (compiler) that is developing little by little, aiming at a language that can be an alternative to C language, which is simpler and safer.

 Main added features of ver0.3 are struct, reference and improvement of C funtion call.
 You can develop some practical programs by using Palan ver 0.3. (e.g. Tetris on console)